SweetLovingLies/iwishyouroses/neocities/to-doPhone.md

 **!!!!!!!!
 Today !!!!!!!!**

+* Figure out why tf the phone hover system is weird.

 * Your Tome <---------- Easy?
   * Write love letters that could appear in the Yandere shrine!
     * Would require tagging system